-This study examines the contribution of the wider film and television industry to the New Zealand economy and provides estimates measuring the magnitude of that contribution for 2008.
-It estimates that the industry’s value added is over 1 percent of New Zealand’s gross domestic product.
+This study examines the contribution of the film and television industry to the New Zealand economy and provides estimates measuring the magnitude of that contribution for 2011.
+It estimates that the industry’s total contribution to the New Zealand economy is 1.4 percent of New Zealand’s gross domestic product (GDP).

 The analysis takes account of the direct, indirect and induced economic impacts created by the industry to determine the industry’s total economic contribution.
 In other words, it measures not just the spending that occurs by the industry itself, but the subsequent effects of that spending as money, labour and materials impact other industries.

 To quantify the economic contribution of the film and television industry, four measures are estimated: